DavisQBio/semester-biology/readings/R-02-starting-with-data.md

 ```

 Watch out.
 We chose our destination as "data/portal\_data\_joined", but
-if you don't have a folder named "data" in your current working
+if you don't have a folder named `data/` in your current working
 directory, then you will get an error.
 You can either create a folder
-there, change your destination, or change your working directory to the
+there, change your destination in the `download.file()` function, or
-place where you have your "data" folder for this project.
-Recall that
+change your working directory to the place where you have your `data/`
-you can use `getwd()` to see your current working directory.
+folder for this project.
+Recall that you can use `getwd()` to see your
+current working directory.

 You are now ready to load the data: